 Let’s take a look at some of the advantages of a few different slipper types to see which might be best for you.

-- Booties– booties are often made from synthetic materials so are a little cheaper than sheepskin.
+• Booties - slipper booties are often made from synthetic materials so are a little cheaper than sheepskin.
 They still keep your feet toasty and provide ankle support.

-- Flats –flats are your basic slipper shape.
-They often have closed toes and heels so you don’t slip out when you’re walking.
+• Flats - flats are your basic slipper shape.
+They often have closed toes and heels so you don't slip out when you're walking.
+If you're looking for a new pair of mens slippers or kids slippers, consider which design will be most comfortable.

 Slipper wear and care FAQs